CrimsonVista/UTAustin-Courses/2021sp_law379m/docs/law379m_syllabus.md

 on how to tell if your lab is "passing" before you submit.
 If you make a good faith effort to submit a lab and it is returned with a 0, you may request to have your lab re-evaluated.
-In most cases you will be premitted to re-submit.
+In most cases you will be permitted to re-submit.
 If it was a problem with the lab, you will get full credit.
 If there was a problem on your end, you will take late-day penalties.